caspiankeyes/agi-hedge-fund/docs/ARCHITECTURE.md

 ## Recursive Tracing Architecture

-A key feature of AGI-HEDGE-FUND is its recursive tracing architecture that enables complete visibility into decision processes.
+A key feature of Multi-Agent Debate is its recursive tracing architecture that enables complete visibility into decision processes.
 This is implemented through:

 ### Attribution Tracing